gomeslucasm/gomeslucasm/README.md

 My name is Lucas Gomes, and I'm from Brazil (🇧🇷).

-- insterested in build aleatory things using python and javascript.
+- developer insterested in build aleatory things using python and javascript, or any other languages.

 - an acoustic engineering that like to manipulate audio things with some codes.